Framing Calculator

 Headers Above Every Opening

-Every door and window requires a structural header — a beam spanning the opening that transfers load around the gap.
-Headers are made from doubled dimensional lumber (2×6, 2×8, 2×10, or 2×12 depending on span) or engineered LVL beams.
+Every door and window requires a structural header.
 A standard 32" door opening needs a doubled 2×6 header; a 48" window needs a doubled 2×8; a 6 ft garage door needs a doubled 2×12 or an engineered beam.
-Headers are not in the stud count but can add 5–15% to total lumber depending on the number of openings.
+Headers can add 5–15% to total lumber depending on the number of openings.

 King Studs and Trimmers

-Every door and window opening requires two king studs (full-height studs on each side of the opening) and two trimmer studs (shorter studs that support the header ends).
-That's 4 extra studs per opening — plus cripple studs above the header filling to the top plate.
+Every door and window opening requires 2 king studs (full-height) and 2 trimmer studs (support the header ends).
+That’s 4 extra studs per opening plus cripple studs above the header.
 A wall with 3 windows and 1 door needs 16+ extra stud pieces beyond the basic wall calculation.

 Blocking

-Horizontal blocking between studs is required in many situations: fire blocking (required by code at specific heights in tall walls and at floor-ceiling transitions), backing for future fixtures (grab bars, TV mounts, heavy shelving), and structural blocking between floor joists.
-For a bathroom being framed, always install blocking at 33–36" height on every wall where grab bars might eventually be mounted — retrofitting blocking later means cutting open finished walls.
+Horizontal blocking is required for fire blocking (code-required at specific heights), backing for future fixtures (grab bars, TV mounts), and structural blocking between joists.
+For bathrooms, always install blocking at 33–36" height on every wall — retrofitting blocking means cutting open finished walls.

 Corner and Intersection Framing

-Every exterior corner requires 3 studs — two to form the corner and one as a nailer for the interior finish.
-Every interior wall that meets an exterior wall requires a corner assembly that adds 2–3 studs.
-On a typical room with 4 corners and 2 intersecting walls, that's 10–18 additional studs beyond the basic wall count.
+Every exterior corner requires 3 studs — two to form the corner and one as a nailer for interior finish.
+On a typical room with 4 corners and 2 intersecting walls, that’s 10–18 additional studs beyond the basic wall count.

 Structural Hardware

-Modern framing requires metal connectors that aren't lumber but are required by code and structural engineering: hurricane ties (rafter-to-wall plate connections), joist hangers (floor and ceiling joist connections), post bases (post-to-foundation connections), and hold-down anchors (required in seismic and high-wind zones).
+Modern framing requires metal connectors required by code and structural engineering: hurricane ties, joist hangers, post bases, and hold-down anchors.
 Budget $80–$250 in structural hardware for a typical room addition or shed, and more for seismic zones.

 Sheathing

-Structural wall sheathing (OSB or plywood applied to exterior walls) and roof decking are separate from framing lumber.
+Structural wall sheathing (OSB or plywood) and roof decking are separate from framing lumber.
 Use our plywood calculator to estimate sheathing quantities.
-A typical exterior wall uses one 4×8 sheet per 32 sq ft of wall area — a 20 ft × 9 ft wall needs approximately 6 sheets of OSB.
+A 20 ft × 9 ft wall needs approximately 6 sheets of OSB.

-Removing or modifying a load-bearing wall without a structural engineer's review is one of the most dangerous things a DIYer can do.
-Load-bearing walls transfer the weight of the roof and upper floors to the foundation — removing one without proper temporary shoring and a permanent engineered beam causes structural collapse.
-Signs a wall may be load-bearing: it runs perpendicular to floor joists, it sits directly above a beam in the basement or crawlspace, it runs through the center of the house parallel to the ridge.
+Removing or modifying a load-bearing wall without a structural engineer’s review causes structural collapse.
+Signs a wall may be load-bearing: it runs perpendicular to floor joists, it sits directly above a beam in the basement, it runs through the center of the house.
 When in doubt, hire a structural engineer ($300–$700) before touching anything.

 Common Framing Estimation Mistakes